 Paul Klee was a Swiss Surrealist artist with a body of work over 9000 pieces strong.
-We taught as a professor in Germany and wrote on color theory.
+He taught as a professor in Germany and wrote on color theory.
 He was known to be friends with Wassily Kandinsky.
-Read more about Klee here.
+You can read more about Klee here.